Refinancing For Home Improvements: A Guide

 Low Interest Rates

 Some people turn to credit cards or personal loans to bankroll home improvements, but those options come with higher interest rates, sometimes in the double-digit range.
-When you refinance your mortgage, you can borrow money at a much lower interest rate – in today’s market, typically around 3.5% to 4.5%.
+When you refinance your mortgage, you can borrow money at a much lower interest rate.
+In today’s market, that’s typically around 3.5% – 4.5%.